TeachBooks/he-staff/book/HR/Hiring/PhDPostDocs/3SelectionPhase.md

 **Rejecting candidates after interviews**

 Once your preferred candidate has accepted the job offer, it is important to notify the remaining candidates.
+As has been stated before, this can only be done once the chosen candidate has formally accepted the offer.
 Candidates who were interviewed should be informed of the decision either by phone or in person.
 As the vacancy holder, this is your responsibility, and while it may be a challenging task, it is essential that these candidates are treated with respect and professionalism, acknowledging the time and effort they have invested in the application process.

 Remember, every interaction with a candidate can influence TU Delft’s reputation as an employer, as well as the reputation of your research department.
 Careful handling of rejections contributes to maintaining a positive professional image.